patrici0/ecs-code-on-aws/04-ContinuousDelivery/README.md

 ![Test your pipeline](/04-ContinuousDelivery/images/cloud9_open_index.png)

 A new tab will open.
 In line 37, before `This application is running inside a container!`, add the following text: `This is version 2!`.
-Should look like this:
+The line should look like this:

 ![Test your pipeline](/04-ContinuousDelivery/images/cloud9_edit_html.png)

-Save it by using Ctrl+S or Command+S (MacOS) or by clicking on the menu **File - Save**
+Save it by using Ctrl+S or Command+S (MacOS) or by clicking on the menu **File > Save**

 Now let's commit our change to the CodeCommit repository.
-Go to the Terminal tab and type
+Go to the Terminal tab and type:

     cd /home/ec2-user/environment/containers-workshop-repository/app
     git add index.html